Tag Archive for: free funding

 • What About Children Aged 3 and 4?
 3-and-4-year-olds of eligible working families have been able to access the 30 hours of free childcare per week (1140 hours per year) since it was phased in late last year (September 2024).
 Previously, only half those hours had been available under the scheme for this age group.

 • Does the funding cover everything?
-No. The funding does not cover additional items like extra childcare hours over the allowance or nappies, meals, and the cost of trips.
-Your chosen provider will be able to provide more details specific to their setting.
+No. The government funding does not cover additional items like extra childcare hours over the allowance or nappies, meals, and the cost of trips.
+Your chosen provider will be able to provide more details specific to their particular setting.
+To clarify for government-funded places at Little Cedars Day Nursery, meals, other consumables, and extra hours will need to be paid for separately.

 • What if we’re not a working family?
 If you’re not a working family that’s eligible for the new 30 hours extension, it’s worth noting that all children who live in England already qualify for 15 hours per week (570 childcare hours per annum) under their ‘Universal Entitlement’.
 That is a separate scheme that’s explained here, does not require parents to be working, and is not means tested.

 * Some settings may allow some flexibility, for example, by spreading out the same number of annual hours over more weeks of the year.
-Little Cedars intends to accommodate families in this way, whenever possible, and plans to introduce both a 51-week and 45-week provision from September 2025.
-We’ll publish more details separately in the coming weeks.
+For the academic year 2025-26, Little Cedars will accommodate families in this way via a 51-week provision starting in September 2025.
+Click here to learn more.

 This is a plan “to break the unfair link between background and opportunity across this country, which starts by ensuring our children start school ready to learn.” — Bridget Phillipson, Education Secretary.